 Abstract: (1) Background: Food insecurity (FI) is a public health and sociodemographic phenomenon that besets many cancer survivors in the United States.
 FI in cancer survivors may arise as a consequence of financial toxicity stemming from treatment costs, physical impairment, labor force egress, or a combination of those factors.
-To our knowledge, an understanding of the dietary intake practices of this population has not been delineated but is imperative for addressing the needs of this vulnerable population.
-(2) Methods: Using data from NHANES, 1999-2018, we characterized major dietary patterns in the food insecure cancer survivor population: i. penalized logistic regression (logit) and ii. principal components analysis (PCA).
-We validated these patterns by examining the association of those patterns with food insecurity in the cancer population; (3) Results: Four dietary patterns were extracted with penalized logit and two with PCA.
-In the pattern validation phase, we found several patterns exhibited strong associations with FI.; (4) Conclusions: FI may play an influential role on the dietary intake patterns of cancer survivors in the U.S. The results highlight the relevance of FI screening and monitoring for cancer survivors.
+To our knowledge, an understanding of the dietary intake practices of this population has not been delineated but is imperative for addressing the needs of this vulnerable population.; (2) Methods: Using data from NHANES, 1999-2018, we characterized major dietary patterns in the food insecure cancer survivor population: i. penalized logistic regression (logit) and ii. principal components analysis (PCA).
+We validated these patterns by examining the association of those patterns with food insecurity in the cancer population.; (3) Results: Four dietary patterns were extracted with penalized logit and two with PCA.
+In the pattern validation phase, we found several patterns exhibited strong associations with FI.
+The FI, SNAP, and Household Size patterns (all extracted with penalized logit) harbored the strongest associations and there was evidence of stronger associations in those moderately removed from a cancer diagnosis (2 ≥ and < 6 years since diagnosis).; (4) Conclusions: FI may play an influential role on the dietary intake patterns of cancer survivors in the U.S. The results highlight the relevance of FI screening and monitoring for cancer survivors.

 Keywords: cancer; dietary patterns; nutritional epidemiology; food insecurity; survivorship